goodbuddyo/dwi01/readme.md

 ## README FOR 20190610 - Sean ONeill
 ## dwi-coding-challenge
-## Take-home weekend challenge for Direct Wines
+## Take-home  challenge for Direct Wines
 #############################################################################

 ## React app packages include Bootstrap, Next.js (with Webpack), Axios and Json-Server

 ## git clone https://github.com/goodbuddyo/dwi01.git
-## cd to the folder
+## cd into the dwi_01 folder

-## Note: the initial install may require installing some npm packages first
+##  npm install the latest versions of these packages
-##
+##           $ npm install json-server
+## then in a 2nd terminal:
+##           $ npm install react react-dom next  --save

-## fire up json-server with:
+## start the local json-server dev server with:
 ##           $ npm run json-server
 ##
-## then open 2nd terminal and run:
+##  open a 2nd terminal and start next.js - express server:
 ##            $ npm run dev
 ## navigate to localhost:3000

-## if the initial run attempts fail try installing the following:
-##

-##           $ npm install json-server
-## then in a 2nd terminal and run:
-##           $ npm install react react-dom next  --save
-##
-## then try the 2 run commands above again

 #########################################################################

-## With a Monday due date, I'm submitting what I have completed so far
-## (Challenge 1 uses a REST call to a local Json-Server and a json file derived from the 0033008 link provided.
-Callenge 2 is incomplete).
+## Had cors issue with  REST calls
+## api calls refrence a json file on the local Json-Server

-## Let me know if you have any Q's
+## let me know if there are any issues or questions
-## Hope you like what you see.

 ## Regards
 ## Sean.ONeill@s-oneill.com